turbulenz/turbulenz_engine/docs/source/jslibrary_api/particlemanager_api.rst

     The name of the synchronizerr to be referenced by particle archetypes.

 ``parser``
-    A function taking as arguments a :ref:`ParticleBuildError <builderror>` object for reporting warnings and parse errors, and the compressed json object representing those values configurable for the synchronizerr.
+    A function taking as arguments a :ref:`ParticleBuildError <builderror>` object for reporting warnings and parse errors, and the compressed JSON object representing those values configurable for the synchronizer.

-    This function should verify the input json object for correctness, reporting warnings and errors as necessary and return the complete set of configurable options (including defaults if necessary) to be applied to an instance of this synchronizerr.
+    This function should verify the input JSON object for correctness, reporting warnings and errors as necessary and return the complete set of configurable options (including defaults if necessary) to be applied to an instance of this synchronizer.

 ``compressor``
-    A function taking as argument the complete set of configurable options for the synchronizerr, and returning its minimal representation.
+    A function taking as argument the complete set of configurable options for the synchronizer, and returning its minimal representation.

-   The parser and compressor should be inverses of eachother.
+   The parser and compressor should be inverses of each-other.

 ``constructor``
-   A function to be called to construct an instance of this synchronizerr.
+   A function to be called to construct an instance of this synchronizer.
 This function should take no arguments.

 .. index::
     pair: ParticleManager; registerEmitter